rohtie/Sakuhin/README.md

     * Webcam

 * Integrated MIDI controller passing its values to the shader
-* Integration with [Splash](https://github.com/paperManu/splash) for advanced projection mapping
+* Integrated projection mapping using a supplied 3D model

 #### Technology